-If you wish to find out which projects are in the PI stage and contribute your comments, you can do so through the AENOR Project Review System .
+If you are interested in seeing the projects in the IP stage and making any suggestions, you can do so through the Project Review System of the Spanish Association for Standardisation and Certification, UNE.
 All comments received will will be considered by the committee in charge of drafting the standard.

 You can also subscribe to any areas of interest of which you would like to be informed every time a new project enters the public information stage, letting you keep up with the latest, up-to-date information at all times.

 Copyright plays an important role in standardisation.
 It is possible to include patents and other copyright in standards, provided that certain conditions are respected between the owner of the patent and the user of the standard.